Making a Difference: Treating Diversity as a Business Priority

 The bottom line is companies do better in every way when they treat diversity as a business priority.

-Practical steps towards this include developing gender-neutral hiring practices; bringing in more female/diverse leaders in executive and C-Suite positions; offering flexible work hours, and perhaps most importantly for long-term success, developing and implementing plans for retention of top talent.
+Practical steps towards diversity include developing gender-neutral hiring practices; bringing in more female/diverse leaders in executive and C-Suite positions; offering flexible work hours, and perhaps most importantly for long-term success, developing and implementing plans for retention of top talent.

 What kind of things are you or your company doing to create an inclusive work environment?
-Please let me know about creative ways you are stepping up to make a difference.
+Please let me know about creative ways you are stepping up to make a diversity difference.